wildmountainfarms/solarthing/solar/README.md

 If you have the USB to RS232 cable that comes with the Rover, all you have to do is connect it to your computer of choice and it will act like a serial port!

-If you don't have that cable, you can jump through some hoops to do conversion to allow the Pi UART to read it, or you can order a nice RS232 to DB9 cable and a break out
+If you don't have that cable, you can jump through some hoops to do conversion to allow the Pi UART to read it, or you can order a nice RS232 to DB9 cable and a break out board.

 Please see [this](http://renogy.boards.net/thread/535/using-rj11-cable-connect-raspberry) thread to see my my experience on creating a DIY cable.